 So what should you eat when you are not fasting?
 Well, if your goal is to lose weight I suggest following all the tips above, including eating an LCHF diet.
 Combining this with intermittent fasting is a great combination.

-On an LCHF diet your hunger is reduced and it’s much easier to do a period of fasting.
+On a low-carb diet your hunger is reduced and it’s much easier to do a period of fasting.
 Also, your fat burning is already very good – so when fasting you’ll easily burn lots of fat.

-So, while on an LCHF diet the fasting periods become both easier to do and more effective.
+So, while on a low-carb diet the fasting periods become both easier to do and more effective.
 1 + 1 equals 3.

 Intermittent fasting can be a great idea, but not everyone should do it: